By Kym Campbell, BSc. | Updated March 17th, 2023

 If you’re living with PCOS right now, then changing how you eat can reduce or eliminate your symptoms.

-This is because the underlying mechanisms that cause PCOS are exacerbated by a modern Western diet.
+That’s because a modern Western diet exacerbates the underlying mechanisms that cause PCOS.
 A good PCOS diet understands these mechanisms, with well-thought-out recipes providing a solution.

 The ideas and recipes outlined below have delivered life-changing results for participants in my free 30-Day PCOS Diet Challenge.
 This free 3-Day Meal Plan is also a great place to start.